 Author: Elisabeth Kolkar

-Thematically speaking, art and nature have a long, shared history.
-From the depiction of the landscape on ancient Egyptian tombs to Roman frescoes and works from the Middle Ages.
-Especially since the Renaissance, artists have developed a special fascination for nature.
-Whether painting, sculpture or architecture, nature became a constant source of ideas.
-While it did solely serve as inspiration until the XNUMXth century, from then on, it started to also function as a canvas in the "Earth Works" movement.
+Thematically, have art and Nature a long shared history.
+From landscapes on ancient Egyptian tombs to Roman frescoes and works from the Middle Ages.
+Especially from the Renaissance onwards, nature exercised a special fascination artists out.
+Whether painting, sculpture or architecture, nature became a constant as a source of ideas.
+While its content had been worked on over the centuries, it has functioned as a canvas itself since the middle of the twentieth century through the "Land Art" movement.

 Art and nature: Earth works and the use of natural resources

-The art movement "Earth Works", originates from the USA and harmonizes sustainability and art.
-It developed in the 1960s and initially embodied a social awakening as it was understood as a countermovement of the consumer-oriented art scene.
-The works of art themselves became landscapes.
-They were neither portable nor were they salable in the traditional sense.
-Only natural materials such as wood, earth and sand as well as stones and water were used.
-This created a harmonious interplay of art and nature, with the geographical space functioning as the basis of the artwork.
-Thus, the art form pioneered today's sustainable art culture and acts as an important sustainability message for our understanding of nature art.
+Land Art, also known as "Earth Works", comes from the USA and brings sustainability and art into harmony.
+It developed in the 1960s and initially embodied a social awakening in that it was understood as a counter-movement in the consumer-oriented art scene.
+The works of art themselves became a landscape.
+They were neither transportable, nor were they for sale in the traditional sense.
+Only natural ones were used materials like wood, earth and sand as well as stones and water.
+The result was a harmonious interplay of art and nature, with the geographical space functioning as the basis of the work of art.
+The art form pioneered today's sustainable art culture and acts as an important sustainability message for our understanding of natural art.